mattvenn/python-workshop/demos/pygame/snake/README.md

 We define some colours so we can use then easily later.

 Then we define our objects.
+For more information on what Object Orientated Programming (OOP) is, see the [README.md in the pygame directory.](../README.md)

 # Objects Overview